CiscoSystems/don/README.md

 ### Prerequisites:

 * Django version must be 1.7 or later.
+However, since OpenStack Horizon uses Django, there is no need to separately install Django.

+* The [Graphviz dot](http://www.graphviz.org/) utility.
+This is used for drawing the visualization.

 ### Steps: